 GrandCon Gaming Convention is Michigan's largest hobby game show that is held annually at DeVos Place Convention Center downtown Grand Rapids.
 The show is made up of distinct elements that allow attendees to experience and purchase hobby games for all genres.
 The opportunity for people to participate is key to the culture and understanding of GrandCon.

-GrandCon hosts charity events, scheduled gaming, and tournaments spanning all genres of the hobby games market - Boardgames, Role Playing Games, Miniatures, Collectible Card Games, Live Action Role Playing, and Costume Play.
-The scheduled gaming varieties are a crucial part of the show.and we offer hundreds of games and tournaments in which people can play.
+GrandCon hosts scheduled gaming which include: charity events, and tournaments spanning across all genres of the hobby games market - Boardgames, Collectible Card Games, Live Action Role Playing, Costume Play, Miniatures, and Roleplaying Games.
+Scheduled gaming is a crucial part of the show, and offers hundreds of games and tournaments in which people can participate or play.

 While many people enjoy scheduled gaming, others like to either play games they have purchased at the show or games from our extensive gaming library.
 We provide large open gaming areas to facilitate this for attendees.